 Whether or not the Goldwaters were mobbed up is an unanswered question for historians.
 Barry was attracted to celebrity, including the dark side.
 As for Bob, the borderline in Phoenix business between the mobsters and the legitimate was so porous that telling the two apart was difficult.
 Phoenix city father Harry Rosenzweig was another question mark: mobbed up, or just close to mobsters?
 Such was the Phoenix of the 1950s through the 1970s.

 For the record, I don't know who killed Bolles, beyond the obvious front-line assassin John Harvey Adamson.
 On the scene, Bolles, in agony, said, "They finally got me...the Mafia, Emprise (owned of dog racetracks)...find Adamson."
-The revenge theory implicating the wealthy and powerful Kemper Marley has merit (Bolles' reporting had cost Marley a post on the state racing commission).
-So, too, does the hypothesis of a renegade from the seedy dog- or horse-racing industry, seeking revenge.
+The revenge theory implicating Marley has merit (Bolles' reporting had cost Marley a post on the state racing commission).
+So, too, does the hypothesis of a renegade from the seedy dog-racing industry, seeking revenge.
 How high did the conspiracy go?
 At the time, more than one old Phoenician said, "They never would have done this if old man Pulliam were still alive."
 It's also true that the investigation into Bolles' death was horribly botched and police records were destroyed or permanently misplaced.
 I have cop friends who still won't talk about it with me.

-Phoenix was a land fraud capital.
-Ned Warren (implicated in the Bolles murder) and Howard Neal Woodall were among the more notable swindlers who ran schemes selling worthless desert (or nothing) to gullible easterners.
+Phoenix was a land-fraud capital.
+Warren and Howard Neal Woodall were among the more notable swindlers who ran schemes selling worthless desert (or nothing) to gullible easterners.
 Woodall went on to testify against an alleged accomplice in the Bolles killing.
 He also sang for the cops about the murder of an accountant close to Warren.
 There's much more to learn about this era.

 The federal witness protection relos and general mob affinity for Phoenix continue, sometimes with disastrous consequences.
 In the late 1990s, Gambino goombah "Sammy the Bull" Gravano set up a drug trafficking operation with some Gilbert white supremacist teenagers.
 The usual Arizona Laff Riot ensued, with the media and residents expressing shock, shock, that crime could be going on in their white suburb, with affluent white kids.
 Did anyone think Sammy would buy a house in Willo?
 Of course not.
 The promise of suburban Phoenix is anonymity and the annihilation of community.
 The perps have wheels; thus, much lurid crime happens in the 'burbs and the media are always shocked.
 Ironically, suburbia was supposed to promote safety.
 In reality, it merely promotes isolation and criminal opportunity.
 Sammy the Bull and the 9/11 hijacker would never have chosen to live in a historic district, a real neighborhood with front porches and people who know each other.